 Brazil is a huge market.
 We have more than 20,000 orthodontists and we are one of the countries in the world with most orthodontists in relation to the overall population.
 Orthodontists need to start adapting if they want to compete and stay in business.
 Like in any country, these technologies are revolutionizing the way we work and therefore also the orthodontic market.
 The advantages are so powerful - with the model storage savings, improved communication, reduced chair time, efficient treatment planning software tools – that success in the market will soon be defined by those who have adapted to the technology.

 Why is the orthodontic market in Brazil so enormous?

 Brazil has 345 post-graduate schools for orthodontics so we have many new orthodontists expanding the market every year.
 But its also a matter of Brazilian culture.
 Many Brazilians are self-conscience about their appearance; they want to be able to show a nice smile.
 Television in Brazil traditionally displays attractive people and the standard of what a nice smile looks like is very high.
 Many people look for Orthodontic treatment because a nice smile enhances their status.
-Along with this, the economy has improved in the last decade and Brazil become, by nominal GDP (Gross Domestic Product), the seventh largest in the world in terms of purchasing power parity.
+Along with this, the economy has improved in the last decade and Brazil becomes, by nominal GDP (Gross Domestic Product), the seventh-largest in the world in terms of purchasing power parity.
 We have a growing middle class and more and more of them want to pay for a nice smile.